Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

     ![](../media/demo11.png)

-1. Search and select google chrome from start menu  and copy the link of a word document containing sensitive information, and then try to paste it in Google Chrome.
+1. Search and select Google Chrome from the start menu  copy the link of a Word document containing sensitive information, and then try to paste it into Google Chrome.
 Observe the notification indicating a lack of permission to access the file.

     >**Note**: The policy will take *one to two* hours to take effect.
-Please proceed with the next **Exercise** and return to complete this task afterward.
+Please proceed with the next **Exercise** and return to complete this task afterwards.

-1. open another tab in google chrome and browse for (https://www.virustotal.com/gui/home/upload) and upload **Confidential-document** document where sensitivity label is applied and  notice how policy is blocked from upload protected file from unallowed browsers Cloud Egress.
+1. Open another tab in Google Chrome and browse for (https://www.virustotal.com/gui/home/upload) and upload the **Confidential-document** document where sensitivity label is applied and notices how policy is blocked from uploading protected files from unallowed browsers Cloud Egress.

     ![](../media/demo12.png)